ermuller/rancid-stuff/README.md

 untested.

 ## Nokia/Alcatel-Lucent Rancid
-SROS 7750 alcatel support stuff can be found in ermuller/alurancid
+Old SROS 7750 alcatel support stuff can be found in ermuller/alurancid.
+(This is deprecated and replaced/merged with official RANCID support in 3.7)

 ## Ciena SAOS
 This platform looks a lot like the Waveserver stuff (wavesvros), but seems